Greetings. I’m Jessica.

 What I’m drinking

-Wine-wise, I am currently digging tannat and cannonau, and am on the lookout for a sagrantino or dornfelder.
+Wine-wise, I have currently been enraptured by a single varietal pinot meunier (typically used for making Champagne), and am on the lookout for one of Ehren Jordan’s Failla syrahs.
 Cabernet franc is always a solid choice to please me.
 While I lean heavily toward reds of all sorts in the colder months, I can always trust a dry riesling to be just what I need to wake up my palate.

 My body doesn’t love caffeine, so I typically stick with moderate amounts of black or green tea, and various herbal infusions.
 (Decaf loose leaf black tea is a wonder!)
-I’m currently favoring Pu’erh and a variety of black teas from Portland.
+I’m currently favoring decaf assam and ceylon on the daily, and a beautiful, velvety keemun from China.
 I’m also a fan of quality Japanese matcha.

 What did you eat for breakfast?